DanielFloeter/description-list-block/readme.txt

 = Features =
 * Default, Indent and Grid styles
 * Create a description list with n-elements
-* Color, padding and font-size settings for both element tags
+* Color, margin and font-size settings for both element tags
 * Insert a new term (`<dt>`) and description (`<dd>`) before selection
 * Insert a new term (`<dt>`) and description (`<dd>`) after selection
 * Delete the selcted term (`<dt>`) and description (`<dd>`) pair